-In the first instance it is important to talk to the child's class teacher.
-Also it may be appropriate to talk to the SENDCO.
+In the first instance it is important to talk to the child's class teacher who can then involve the SENCo.
 After this initial contact, regular conversations can take place whilst the child is being observed and assessed, thus keeping the parent/carer informed of any findings or developments.